 Bridge Inspector Jobs in USA with Visa Sponsorship

 Bridge inspectors examine bridges, tunnels, and infrastructure to ensure structural integrity and safety.
-Most positions require civil or structural engineering degrees and qualify for H-1B sponsorship as specialty occupations.
+Most positions require civil or structural engineering degrees and qualify for H-1B visa sponsorship as specialty occupations.
 State DOTs and federal agencies frequently sponsor international engineers, while consulting firms may prefer candidates with U.S. experience or PE licensing.
 For detailed occupation requirements, see the O*NET profile.

 See All Bridge Inspector JobsOverview

-Showing 5 of 112+ bridge inspector jobs
+Showing 5 of 104+ Bridge Inspector jobs

 Have you applied for this role?